achaykovsky/fluidSimulation/README.md

 3. Commited everything I've done so far.
 Still trying to understand where the problem with the lines (I still have exams).

+## Eightnteen Week:
+1. Figured out the problem with the lines.
+2. Checking out why the particles are all on the same level, in the end.

 # SPH Summary
 The summary is based on the article that is attached [here.](https://people.cs.clemson.edu/~dhouse/courses/817/papers/mueller03.pdf)